 Value this term

 Help at home!
-Talk about perseverance together…
+Talk about Thankfulness together…

 We have a Home school Values resource that gives parents more information about the value for the term, some stories to share, puzzles and an idea for a craft activity to bring back into school.